 It’s surprisingly easy to damage your opponent’s Eco in a way that is profitable.

 It costs 180 food and 60 gold to create 3 Militia — the most basic infantry unit.

-If you went on an early attack with 3 Militia and manage to kill one Villager, but your 3 Militia die, how much did you lose compared to your opponent?
+If you went on an early attack with 3 Militia and manage to take out one Villager, but your 3 Militia die, how much did you lose compared to your opponent?

 It’s nowhere near as simple as saying that you lost 180 food and 60 gold whereas they lost 50 food (the cost of a Villager), that’s for sure.

 What if, despite only getting one kill, you managed to attack and distract 5 Villagers for 45 seconds?
-Not only have you cost your enemy 50 food to replace the Villager that you wiped out, you’ve also prevented an additional 4 Villagers from collecting resources whilst your own Villagers will have been collecting resources the entire time.
+Not only has this cost your enemy 50 food to replace the Villager that you wiped out, you’ve also prevented an additional 4 Villagers from collecting resources whilst your own Villagers will have been collecting resources the entire time.

-You should also have an extra Villager in your population compared to your enemy — as long as you didn’t lose one yourself too — meaning you’re now collecting resources at a slightly faster rate to them.
+You also have an extra Villager in your population compared to your enemy — as long as you kept creating them — meaning you’re now collecting resources at a slightly faster rate to them.